Zion-St. Mark's Evangelical Lutheran Church

-Zion-St. Mark's Evangelical Lutheran Church, formerly known as Deutsche Evangelische Kirche von Yorkville and Zion Lutheran Church, is a historic Lutheran church at 339-341 East 84th Street in Yorkville, Manhattan, New York City.
-The congregation is a member of the Evangelical Lutheran Church in America.
+Zion-St. Mark's Evangelical Lutheran Church, formerly known as Deutsche Evangelische Kirche von Yorkville and Zion Lutheran Church, is a historic Lutheran church building at 339-341 East 84th Street in Yorkville, Manhattan, New York City.
+The congregation was a member of the Evangelical Lutheran Church in America.
+A final service of Holy Closure led by Bishop Katrina Foster of the ELCA Metro New York Synod took place on February 1, 2026.

 Building

 The neo-Gothic structure was built in 1888 as the Deutsche Evangelische Kirche von Yorkville.
 The building became Zion Lutheran Church in 1892, when that congregation was founded.
 It is now Zion-St. Mark's Church.
-The German-speaking congregation grew rapidly with the influx of mass immigration from Germany to the United States at the end of the 19th and the beginning of the 20th centuries and merged with St. Mark's Evangelical Lutheran Church of New York City in 1946.
+The German-speaking congregation grew rapidly with the influx of mass immigration from Germany to the United States at the end of the 19th and the beginning of the 20th centuries.
+The congregation merged with St. Mark's Evangelical Lutheran Church of New York City in 1946.
 The building was added to the National Register of Historic Places in 1995.